profhansen/CASEToolBox/README.md

 # CASEToolBox

 CASEToolBox is a software package for performing Computational Aero-Servo-Elastic analysis of wind turbines.
 The code is still under development.
-The package currently only has the tool CASEStab for power and stability analysis.
-Currently (November 2021), CASEStab can only be used for computing the stationary steady state of a wind turbine rotor with identical blades in a uniform flow without gravity, and for computing the structural blade modal frequencies and mode shapes.
+The package has the tool CASEStab for power and stability analysis and the tool CASEDamp for analysing the aerodynamic damping of 2D airfoil translation and twist.
+Currently (February 2022), CASEStab can only be used for computing the stationary steady state of a wind turbine rotor with identical blades in a uniform flow without gravity, and for computing the structural blade modal frequencies and mode shapes.
 See a [presentation](./casetoolbox/casestab/docs/CASEStab.pdf) and an unfinished draft of a [Theory manual](./casetoolbox/casestab/docs/theory_manual.pdf).

 ## Installation